 There are many ways you can make money abroad, no matter where you're traveling, but the top three international employment programs in which Italy also participates are the Teaching English as a Foreign Language (TEFL), Willing Workers on Organic Farms (WWOOF), and WorkAway programs.

 If you're looking to make money while you travel and don't have the foundations to work online, taking a TEFL course before you go can help you land a solid gig while in Italy.
 Once you have this qualification, you'll be able to teach English around the world, which is an excellent way of funding your travels.
-Check out the detailed guide to learn everything you need to know about teaching English in Italy, from expected salaries to how to find a job to where you can be placed.

 On the other hand, if you enjoy working outside and want to immerse yourself in the rural culture of Italy but don't mind working in exchange for room and board, you can join the WWOOF program.
 Many farms and even some farm-to-table restaurants will hire WWOOFers throughout the summer months in exchange for a place to stay and food to eat.

 Finally, WorkAway is all about a cultural exchange, much like WWOOFing except that you won't be focusing on farms alone.
-You could be helping to build houses for communities in need; you could take care of injured animals, or you could even help renovate an old farmhouse in the Tuscan countryside.
+You could be helping to build houses for communities in need, you could take care of injured animals, or you could even help renovate an old farmhouse in the Tuscan countryside.
 You won't be compensated for your time, but you will receive free accommodation and food, so this gives you a chance to hang out with Italian locals, while not having to spend a penny.

 This article has been edited and updated by Lauren Juliff.